 My primary browser is FireFox.
-I use this on all my computers (except, iPhone on which I use Safari).
+I use this on all my computers (except, on iPhone with Safari and on my Tab2 with Chrome).
 I run the latest version of FireFox.
 I started using it back in 2005.
 It used to be an excellent browser, but nowadays, it is slow, quite memory hungry and keeps on changing.
 I tried Chrome, IE8, IE9, but decided to stay with FireFox for lack of a better option.

 On Firefox, I use a handful of add-ins to help me work faster.

 FireFTP: I use this as my primary FTP client.
 It is simple yet powerful.
 In fact, this is the only FTP client I have used since 2008. [link]

 Firebug: I use this to fine tune my sites design, make changes as needed and test my code (HTML, CSS).
 Works like a charm and cuts my site development time a lot. [link]

 S3 Organizer: I use this to login to my Amazon S3 account and add files, set permissions etc. This is my primary Amazon S3 client.
 I also use CloudBerry Explorer on my desktop to do more with Amazon S3 account (like setting encryption, compression, expiry options etc.). [link]